wpeterson/emoji/README.md

 A Ruby gem.
 For emoji.
 For everyone. :heart:

-This gem includes an image library of open-source emoji and APIs for working with them.
+This gem exposes the [Phantom Open Emoji library](https://github.com/Genshin/PhantomOpenEmoji) unicode/image assets and APIs for working with them.

+Easily lookup emoji name, unicode character, or image assets and convert emoji representations.

 ## Installation